-For Gemma, the foodbank was a life saver
+For Charlotte, the foodbank was a life saver

 21 year-old college student Charlotte had not eaten properly for weeks and could not afford gas to heat her flat when she came to the foodbank in January.
 After leaving state care she was determined to make something of her life and was funding herself through college.
 Working two evening jobs to make ends meet, she was made redundant from both within a month.
 As a 21-year-old in full time education with no children she did not qualify for benefits.
 She sold everything she had and, with nowhere else to turn, she asked her local councillor for help; they referred her to the foodbank.
 When she arrived she was ill, dehydrated and in the first stages of malnutrition.
 For Charlotte, the foodbank was a life saver.
 She says she has no idea what she would have done without it.
 She was so impressed by the support she received that she began volunteering at the foodbank.

 Couple forced to borrow soup to feed 18-month-old daughter

 When temperatures plummet in winter, foodbank clients across the UK are often forced to choose between eating and heating.
 For Anne-Marie and Danny, 22, a delay in benefits hit at the same time as Danny was off work with flu.
 He received no sick pay and finances got so tight that they were faced with eviction as well as having no money for food.

 The couple and their 18-month-old daughter, Tia, were living and sleeping in one room to reduce heating bills.
 They resorted to borrowing a tin of soup from their neighbours to stop little Tia going hungry.
 When the foodbank delivered an emergency foodbox to the delighted family there was ice on the inside of their windows.

 ‘I don't know what we would have done next if it wasn’t for the foodbank' says Danny.

 December and January often see foodbank client numbers increase across the UK as people struggle with additional costs of heating and Christmas.